kranzky/insoluble/folly.md

 As the seventies block swung into view, their car screeched to a halt.
 Lloyd rested his shoulder against the wardrobe, feeling both growth and stunned by the sudden stop.

-"Je sais, I've been talking about our experiences," Lloyd said, reflecting on their journey.
-"Remember when we woke up in that market?
-Here's that hot valley again," Angela remarked, noticing the familiar landscape.

 "I'm sorry," Lloyd apologised, as he hops over a fallen tree, hearing Angela's heavy breaths behind him.
 The group struggled to keep up with the mysterious man with the umbrella, as he led them through a dense forest.
 "Are we going the right way?"
 Mike questioned, feeling doubtful of their path.
 They continued to push forward, the sound of leaves crunching beneath their feet echoing in the quiet landscape.
 Suddenly, the mysterious man stopped and pointed to a partially hidden cave entrance, the darkness within inviting and intimidating at the same time.

 Lost in a patchwork reverie, Lloyd noticed an old quilt draped over ironing chairs near the cave entrance.

-"Edith screamed, but in her voice, there was a strange mix of deeply felt delight and peace."

-Lloyd couldn't help but notice the remarkable volume of sensible and common elements within the cave.

 "Lloyd!"
 Edith called out, her voice filled with a blend of frustration and urgency.
 Lloyd, Angela, Edith, and Tom stood cautiously within the cave, their eyes scanning the darkness around them as they tried to locate the mysterious man.
 The group followed Edith's lead, though they were still confused by her sudden change in demeanor.

 "Can you believe it?"
 Edith asked, her voice now conveying a mix of delight and peace as she spoke.
 Lloyd took a moment to observe the cave, noticing that the sensible and common elements within it seemed almost too perfect.
 As the group ventured deeper into the cave, a sense of anticipation grew, as if an even greater mystery was waiting for them to explore.

 "Nowadays, a concealed wagon would win a permit," Lloyd joked.
 Angela chuckled and responded, "Je ne pourrais pas être plus d'accord, ha!" as she smiled at the peculiar situation they found themselves in.

-"Lloyd, Angela, Tom, Edith, we must be like my grandmother's dumplings and volunteer for the violent department," Lloyd declared, making a bizarre analogy.
-As they continued through the cave, the mysterious man with the umbrella seemed to disappear completely.
-"We're following the umbrella guy, right?
-We need to escape," Tom reminded them.
-The path ahead was shrouded in darkness, making it difficult to see.
-Suddenly, Edith cried out, "There's light ahead!"
-A sense of hope and relief washed over the group as they continued their pursuit.

 As they ventured deeper into the cave, Lloyd suddenly stopped in his tracks, his eyes fixated on something on the cave wall.
 Edith, Angela, and Tom gathered around him, curious to see what had caught his attention.
 It was a series of markings, seemingly ancient, yet somehow familiar to them all.